codedim/IVerbs/README.md

 But, how can we achieve the immersion in the forain language without leaving from our country?
 We should probably use our computers and mobile devices to get it.
-This is the really simplest way in present time, so the Internet and Google services will help us with that.
+This is the really simplest way in present time, so the Internet and Google's services will help us with that.

 For example, you might to download some English books on your mobile device and read them when you have time.
 The best experience for beginners will bring the